roblanf/MixtureModelHMM/Readme.md

 The `hmm_result` object is an object of class 'MixtureModelHMM'.
 This object contains all the information we think you might ever be interested in.

-* `$clasification`: a vector the same length as your alignment, which contains the final classification for each site
+* `$classification`: a vector the same length as your alignment, which contains the final classification for each site
 * `$data`: the input data loaded via the `site_info` argument to `run_HMM()`
 * `$trained_hmm`: an object of class `HMM`, which describes the final Hidden Markov Model you trained
 * `$algorithm`: the name of the algorithm used to get the final path through the HMM